graphql/graphql-wg/rfcs/AbstractFilter/AbstractFilterArgumentSpec.md

 ```

 `@limitTypes` is a type system directive that may be applied to a field
-argument in order to express that it defines the exclusive set of types that the
+argument definition in order to express that it will define the exclusive set of
-field may return.
+types that the field is allowed to return.

+The server must enforce and validate the allowed types according to this
+specification.

 **Example Usage**